qrst07/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 These are defined by the system and cannot be modified or deleted.
 You can define your own set of network ACLs

-ACLs <-- When defining, what CIDR format is allowed?
+ACLs <-- When defining, what CIDR format is allowed??

 Because of the flexibility afforded by VPCs, it is important to have a clear understanding of the desired flow of traffic, and defining network ACLs that will ensure this flow.
 By default, all networks